 2) What's the main question being asked or hypothesis being tested in this study?

-Framing autonomous vehicles as ‘Autopilot’ would lead to higher perceived capability of an AV as compared to framing it as ‘Copilot’.
-Perceptions of high capability in autonomous tasks for Autopilot can inflate people’s perceptions of how responsible and liable for damages the software and the AV firm is in the case of accidents.
-The main hypothesis of this study is that while transparency in the objective capability of AVs can reduce the inflated perceptions of responsibility in accidents, people will still hold the company more responsible and liable for damages if it is framed as Autopilot as opposed to Copilot even when people are informed that both cars have the exact same functionality.
+In a previous study, we found that framing autonomous vehicles (AVs) as ‘Autopilot’ leads to higher perceived capability and liability of an AV firm for accidents that occur while the software is engaged, as compared to framing the software as ‘Copilot’.

+In this study, we test how participants’ judgments are affected by whether we reveal that the true capability of the Autopilot and Copilot systems are exactly the same--Level 2 autonomy.
+The main hypothesis of this study is that, while transparency about the system’s objective capability of AVs can reduce the inflated perceptions of responsibility for a system labeled as autopilot vs. copilot, people will still hold the company more responsible and liable for damages if it labels its system as Autopilot as opposed to Copilot.

 3) Describe the key dependent variable(s) specifying how they will be measured.